Possible Connections: LSD & SMiLE

 Jules Siegel also documented Brian's reaction to the movie Seconds.
 There's a reference to ego-death in Brian's comment, "...the whole thing was there.
 I mean my whole life.
 Birth and death and rebirth.
 The whole thing.
 Even the beach was in it, a whole thing about the beach."
 "While at Port..."
 (E) "...down to the beach..."

-"the pit and the pendulum," "drawn,""Hung," "velvet overtaken me," "the music hall-a costly bow," "all is lost," "a muted trumpeter swan," "quicksilver," "adieu of die,"
+"Surf's Up" contains lyrics that represent the ego-death part of the LSD experience.
+There's "the pit and the pendulum," "drawn,""Hung," "velvet overtaken me," "the music hall-a costly bow," "all is lost," "a muted trumpeter swan," "quicksilver," "adieu of die," and "a broken man."

 After the LSD ego-death there is a rebirth.
 Brian Wilson Presents SMiLE ends "Surf's Up" with the result of this rebirth process, "a child."